mikegcoleman/docker101-linux/part-2/README.md

 We can see  `test-file` exists in the root of the containers file system.

 What has happened is that when a new file was written to the disk, the Docker storage driver placed that file in it's own layer.
 This is called *copy on write* - as soon as a change is detected the change is copied into the writeable layer.
-That layers is represented by a directory on the host file system.
+That layer is represented by a directory on the host file system.
 All of this is managed by the Docker storage driver.

 3. Exit the container but leave it running by pressing `ctrl-p` and then `ctrl-q`